real estate team in negtotiation

 Given that most of the clients and customers that we work with are reasonably experienced in commercial business and property, the negotiation skills of any agent are critical to the momentum of the deal and the outcome.
 It directly follows that you should monitor market activity and be prepared for the most common elements of negotiation as they can arise.

 • Understand your client and their choices – Every client will have limitations and targets when it comes to the property sale and its momentum.
 Mortgage loan repayments, transaction timing, price variations, and marketing monies will vary.
 Understand the client and the pressures they may be experiencing as part of the sales strategy.
-Balance the transaction and the listing so that you can achieve a successful outcome.
+Balance the transaction and the listing to achieve a successful outcome.

 • Create some inspection strategies for the property – You can inspect a property in many different ways.
-Ideally, there will be some positive factors to merge into the inspection process.
+Ideally, some positive factors will be merged into the inspection process.
 Tell the client how you will show their property and move through it with potential buyers.

 • Understand the strengths of the property – The strengths of the property will help the ultimate negotiation; at the early stages of listing and marketing those strength should have been identified.
 You can bolster the strength factors for the listing by using photographs, property facts, and market evidence.
 Preparation is the key to conversion.